 We are natives of Southwest Missouri.
-Our friends and neighbors are our clients.
+Our clients are frequently our friends and neighbors.
 We are invested in our community and committed to its future.
-We buy from local businesses, give back to the community through charities and civic organizations, and support our area schools.
+We buy from local businesses, give back to the community through charities and civic organizations, and support our local schools.

 James L. Paul